alimac/alimac.io/content/post/static-websites-with-s3-hugo-part-1.md

 ### Note about name severs

 AWS will assign random name servers for your hosted zone.
-If, like me, you are not using AWS as your domain registrar, you will have to update the name servers associated with your domain using your registrar's website.
-Depending on your registrar, it may take some time before the update takes effect.
+If, like me, you are not using AWS as your domain registrar, you will have to update the name servers associated with your domain.
+That means using your registrar's website to enter the name server hostnames.
+Depending on your registrar, it may take some time before this update takes effect.

 To mitigate this, you can create the hosted zone first (and no other components) by using the `-target` attribute: